How to apply to be an authorised treatment facility (ATF) for ELVs, comply with ELV regulations and meet recycling targets.

 Contact your local Environment Agency office and tell them you want to deal with ELVs on your site.

 Telephone: 03708 506 506 (see call charges)

-If your site and practices are acceptable, the Environment Agency will approve you as an Authorised Treatment Facility (ATF) for ELVs.
+If your site practices are acceptable, the Environment Agency will issue an environmental permit and approve you as an ATF for ELVs.
 Your business name and site details will appear on a public register.

 Certificate of destruction (CoD): ATF responsibilities

-It’s a legal requirement for all scrap cars to be issued with an official CoD when they reach their useful end of life.
+All scrap cars must be issued with an official CoD when they reach their end of life.

 CoDs are for:

 - passenger vehicles and light goods vehicles under 3.5 tonnes

 Once you have decided to depollute and scrap a vehicle you must generate a CoD via the DVLA online system.
 When the Environment Agency tells the DVLA you have been accepted as an ATF, the DVLA will contact you and tell you how to set up an account on their system.

 You must issue the CoD to the person who brings the vehicle to you.
 You should advise that person to keep the CoD indefinitely.
 You should not charge the last holder/owner for issuing the CoD.